Search Suggestions

 This session focused on the actions taken by professionals to address the abuse, and how collaborative efforts across multiple disciplines would have changed the responses

-Working Group Meetings at Vilnius Congresses - October 2025
+Working Group Meetings at Melbourne Congresses - August 2026

 Half-day pre-congress working group will offer a half-day workshop tailored to multi-disciplinary professionals.